6.1 The Residential College Community

-Services for students include counseling and psychotherapy, after-hours emergency-on-call availability, consultation regarding the use of psychiatric drugs in conjunction with ongoing psychotherapy, psychological testing, and educational talks and workshops.
+Services for students include individual & group counseling and psychotherapy, emergency-on-call consultation, consultation regarding the use of psychiatric drugs in conjunction with ongoing psychotherapy, psychological testing, and educational programming.
 Counseling and Psychological Services (CAPS) participates in training resident assistants and student academic mentors as well as other student support groups and provides consultation to staff, faculty, and parents.

 CAPS is staffed by a diverse group of psychological, social work, and psychiatric professionals.
 The director and staff collectively provide regular appointment times Monday through Friday.
 Students may be referred to outside mental health practitioners at their request or when long-term or highly specialized services are needed.
 CAPS main office is located in the Worth Health Center, North Wing.

-Treatment at CAPS is conducted within a policy of strict confidentiality.
+Treatment at CAPS is voluntary and confidential.
 Where there may be a significant question of imminent threat to someone's life or safety, CAPS reserves the right to break confidentiality in order to ensure safety.